fedecarg/html2png/README.md

 html2png
 ========

-Python script that takes screenshots of html pages, analyzes the structure of the document and creates an image map of the links
+Python script that takes screenshots of html pages, analyses the structure of the document and creates an image map of the links